zjxxxxxxxxx/open-editor/README.md

 <img width="500" src="./public/open-tree-demo.png" alt="open editor demo"/>

-Then click on the leaf node, and the location of the leaf node will automatically open in the editor.
+Then click on the tree node to automatically open the source code file in the code editor and locate the line and column.

 <img width="500" src="./public/open-editor-demo.png" alt="open editor demo"/>